 OTE serves as a powerful motivator for SaaS sales teams, encouraging them to prioritize activities that drive new customer acquisition and existing customer retention/expansion.
 By setting achievable yet challenging OTE targets, SaaS companies can foster a high-performance sales culture laser-focused on revenue growth.

-In SaaS sales compensation, OTE and pay mix are closely interlinked concepts that feed into each other.
+In sales compensation, OTE and pay mix are closely interlinked concepts that feed into each other.
 The pay mix determines what proportion of the OTE comes from base salary versus variable components.

 The pay mix refers to the ratio between fixed base pay and incentive/variable pay like commissions and bonuses.
 A 70/30 pay mix means 70% base salary and 30% variable, while a more aggressive 50/50 split allocates an equal weightage to each component.